 Logo Panel - A business identification sign panel provided by the business or attraction to identify the business's trademark or business's name.
-The Logo Panel is attached to the Sign Panel, Ramp Sign or Trailblazer.
+A sign provided by the business or attraction to identify the business's trademark or name. - The Logo Panel is attached to the Sign Panel, Ramp Sign or Trailblazer.

 Ramp sign - A small sign panel erected along an off-ramp to direct motorists to a particular service.
-(See [Exhibit 2-29](#))
+(See [Exhibit 2-29](#)[Exhibit 2-31](#))